enyojs/enyo-docs/developer-guide/contributing/style-guide.md

     var z = [1, 2, 3, (4 + 5)];
 ```

-Use a single space after any keyword, except `function`:
+Use a single space after any keyword, including `function`:

 ```javascript
     for (var i=0; i<100; i++) {